Thief (film)

-Thief is a 1981 American independent neo-noir heist action thriller film written and directed by Michael Mann in his feature film debut.
+Thief (also screened as Violent Streets) is a 1981 American neo-noir crime film written and directed by Michael Mann in his feature film debut.
 It stars James Caan as a professional safecracker trying to escape his life of crime, and Tuesday Weld as his wife.
 The supporting cast includes Jim Belushi, Robert Prosky, Dennis Farina, and Willie Nelson.
-The screenplay is inspired by the memoir The Home Invaders: Confessions of a Cat Burglar, by former cat burglar Frank Hohimer.
+The screenplay is inspired by the 1975 memoir The Home Invaders: Confessions of a Cat Burglar, by former cat burglar Frank Hohimer.
 The original musical score was composed and performed by Tangerine Dream.

-Produced by Jerry Bruckheimer and James Caan's brother Ronnie, Thief was screened at the 1981 Cannes Film Festival, where it competed for the Palme d'Or.
-It was released in the United States on March 27, 1981, to widespread critical acclaim.
+Produced independently by Jerry Bruckheimer and James Caan's brother Ronnie, Thief was screened at the 1981 Cannes Film Festival, where it competed for the Palme d'Or.
+It was released in the United States by United Artists on March 27, 1981, to widespread critical acclaim.
 Thief earned $11.5 million at the box office, on a $5.5 million budget.

 Plot

-Frank is a jewel thief and ex-convict who has a set structure to his life since being released from Joliet Correctional Center in Joliet, Illinois.
-With a pair of successful Chicago businesses (a bar and a car dealership) as fronts for his criminal enterprise, Frank sets out to fulfill the missing part of his life vision: a family with Jessie, a cashier he has begun dating.
+Frank, a convicted jewel thief, is released from the Joliet Correctional Center.
+He returns to a pair of Chicago businesses, including a car lot, serving as fronts for his criminal enterprise.
+One part of his life's goals is missing: a family with Jessie, a cashier he is dating.

-After taking down a major diamond score, Frank gives the diamonds to his fence, Joe Gags.
-However, before Frank can collect his $185,000 share, Gags is thrown from a twelve-story window for skimming from the payments he had been collecting from loan shark clients.
-Barry, Frank's friend and associate making the pick-up, discovers that Attaglia, a plating company executive Gags was working for, is responsible for Gags' murder and stealing Frank's payoff.
-In a confrontation at the plating company, Frank demands his money back.

-This leads to a meeting with Attaglia's employer Leo, a high-level fence and Chicago Outfit boss.
-Unknown to Frank, Leo has been receiving Frank's goods from Gags for some time.
-Leo returns the money and says he admires Frank's eye for quality stolen goods and professionalism.
-He wants Frank working directly for him, offering large profits.
-Their meeting is monitored from a distance by police surveillance.
+After taking part in a major jewel robbery, Frank gives the diamonds to his fence, Joe Gags.
+Before Frank can collect his share, Gags is thrown from a twelve-story window for stealing from his loan shark clients.
+Barry, Frank's associate, discovers that Attaglia, a plating company executive Gags was working for, was the one who killed Gags and stole Frank's payoff.
+Frank confronts him at the plating company to demand his money back, then meets Attaglia's employer Leo, a high-level fence and Chicago Outfit boss.
+Leo had been receiving Frank's goods from Gags for some time.
+Leo returns the money and says he wants Frank working directly for him.
+Their meeting is under covert police surveillance.

-Frank is initially reluctant, not wanting the added exposure or complications, but later that night, a conversation with Jessie changes his mind when she agrees to be part of his life, after he relates a tale of prison survival via a toughened mental attitude.
-Frank now agrees to do just one big score for Leo, telling Barry that this will be their last job.
-After being rejected at the state adoption agency, with Leo's help, Frank is able to acquire a baby boy on the black market, whom he names David after his late mentor, nicknamed Okla.
+Frank is reluctant, but a conversation with Jessie changes his mind when she agrees to be part of his life.
+He agrees to do one big score for Leo and tells Barry it will be their last job.
+Having been rejected by the state adoption agency, Frank acquires a baby boy on the black market with Leo's help.